 Our project for the second year children this term was 'Transport'.
 The children always enjoy making their book.
 We were told by one mum that her son sleeps with his project book of previous term.

 The thrill and joy of children searching for eggs with excitement was astonishing. (egg hunts should be done every week)!!

-We would like to wish everyone a happy Easter and look forward in seeing all next term when we will have and exciting term ahead.
+We would like to wish everyone a happy Easter and look forward in seeing all next term when we will have another exciting term ahead.

 As always, the Summer term flew by and the children enjoyed many activities in particular the outdoors as the weather was very kind to us.
 Eating and snacking outdoors is always a pleasure.

 Growing was another topic and the children picked the broad beans that they had planted the seeds in February and experienced how we can grow our vegetables.